• Skip to primary navigation

 • Pre-heat the oven to 190°C / 375°F

-• Peel the onions and chop into 1cm pieces.
+• Peel the onion and chop them into 1cm pieces.

 • Cut the tomatoes and peppers into 1cm pieces